Tello Review (2024): Why We Switched From Verizon to Tello

 • No fees: One typical complaint from cell phone customers is excessive fees.
 Tello evidently listened.
 They have no activation fee, no early termination fee, no overage fees… and so on.

-• Online, friendly and clean service: For me, the more I can do online the better.
+• Online, friendly, and clean service: The more I can do online, the better.
 Tello seems to know that about busy parents like me.
-They communicate effectively through computer, phone or tablet.
+They communicate effectively through your computer, phone, or tablet.

-• Flexible and economic: Tello has multiple plans to choose from.
-Some of them start at just $10 / month.
+• Flexible and economical: Tello has multiple plans to choose from.
+Some of them start at just $6 / month.

 Tello Review: Our Experience With Tello Mobile

-My daughter Zoey has been using an iPhone 7 at our house for the past couple of years.
-She's mostly been using it to watch videos, play games and take pictures.
+When we first started with Tello, my daughter had been using an iPhone at our house to watch videos, play games, and take pictures.

-We decided to try out a month of Tello Mobile for Zoey's phone.
-That way we could see how the service works for her and if it would be something we'd want to use in the future.
+We decided to try out a month of Tello for her phone as a test.
+That way we would see how the service works for her, compare it to our Verizon service and if it would be something we'd want to use in the future.

 Phone Compatibility

-With an existing phone, we wanted to make sure Zoey's phone worked with Tello.
+First of all, we wanted to make sure my daughter's phone even worked with Tello.
 They had a convenient section on their site called “Bring Your Own Phone”.

 This area let us insert some quick information and see if her phone was compatible.
 Lucky for us, it was!